 Does the severity of the pain indicate the severity of your condition?

-Sure, the pain will gradually go away (until it will go away completely) as you work on reversing your condition, but it’s not used as an instrument on deciding your fatty liver grade or severity of the condition.
+Sure, the pain will gradually go away (until it goes away completely) as you work on reversing your condition, but it’s not used as an instrument for deciding your fatty liver grade or the severity of the condition.

 I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
 Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.